sterlingwes/expo-build-flags/README.md

 }
 ```

 The `flagsModule` path must match the runtime `mergePath` in your committed flags.yml file.
+This plugin replaces the `BuildFlags` imports with the literal boolean values which allows the build pipeline to strip unreachable paths.

 ## Goals